chrisport/chrisport.github.io/_posts/2014-09-08-property-change-listener.markdown

 ### Project's solution
 Our own solution is very similar to PropertyChangeListener, a FieldObserver can directly bind to a FieldObservable Model's Field.
 FieldObserver and Field are generic and provide type-safety.
+Further it provides Thread-safety and updates the Observers directly on the UIThread which allows us to make updates from any thread.
+The disadvantages are the huge boilerplate when creating a new model, as well as the high complexity of the implementation.
+Therefore this implementation needs some serious refactoring, which will probably never happen, since the app is not under active development anymore.

 [Code example on Gist](https://gist.github.com/chrisport/748ba6d5370f769e58b6)

-Type-safety is the big advantage of this solution.
-Further it provides Thread-safety and updates the Observers directly on the UIThread.
-The disadvantages are the huge boilerplate when implementing a new model, as well as the high complexity of the implementation.
-Therefore this implementation needs clearly to be refactored.

 Let's take a look how we implement the Profile:
 {% highlight java %}